-Externally Set Assignment
+Component 2: Externally Set Assignment

-This component is weighted 40% of the total qualification and is released in February of Upper VI.
+This component is weighted 40% of the total qualification and is released in the Lent Term of the Upper VI year.
+This component incorporates two major elements: preparatory studies and the 15 hour period of unaided supervised time (the exam).
+The Externally Set Assignment represents the culmination of the GCE Qualification, allowing you to draw together all the knowledge, understanding and skills developed throughout.

-This component incorporates two major elements: preparatory studies and the 15-hour period of sustained focus.
-The Externally Set Assignment represents the culmination of the GCE Qualification allowing you to draw together all the knowledge, understanding and skills developed throughout.
-The Externally Set Assignment is comprised of an externally set theme with suggested starting points.
-You will need to develop your own personal work from this theme and related starting points.
+The Externally Set Assignment is comprised of externally set titles with suggested starting points.
+You will need to develop your own personal work from your chosen theme and related starting points.
 Preparatory studies can help to provide focus for the development of ideas and outcomes.
 Preparatory studies will be evidenced throughout the creative journey and can take many forms such as recorded research, written annotation and practical exploration and development.